Alaska Native groups seek seat at table for ferry talks

 “I understand the numbers, and I know they’re working through the numbers,” Moreno said.
 “But there also is an effect on our cultural activities, on our spiritual strength, because of the decreases in ferry service.”

-The Alaska Native Brotherhood and Alaska Native Sisterhoodrequested two work group seats in a Feb.
-18letter to the state Department of Transportation.
+The Alaska Native Brotherhood and Alaska Native Sisterhood requested two work group seats in a Feb.
+18 letter to the state Department of Transportation.

-The board appointmentshad alreadybeen made when the letter arrived, said John MacKinnon of the Department of Transportation and Public Facilities Commission.
+The board appointments had already been made when the letter arrived, said John MacKinnon of the Department of Transportation and Public Facilities Commission.

-“This group was put together weeks ago,” MacKinnon saidon Feb.
+“This group was put together weeks ago,” MacKinnon said on Feb.
 19.

 Dunleavy spokesperson Jeff Turner said any future involvement by the Native groups would be up to Vice Adm.
 Tom Barrett, the chair of the work group.